-Children who have an Education, Health and Care plan which names the school must by law be offered a place at that school.
+Children who have an Education, Health and Care plan who name the school must by law be offered a place at that school.

 The following admissions oversubscription criteria show the order of priority for places at community and voluntary controlled schools (and at those voluntary aided schools and academies where they have agreed to operate the same policy as Suffolk County Council).

-For applications to the normal year of entry at a school, these criteria will be applied according to the evidence provided to show the circumstances existing before midnight at the end of the closing date.
+For applications to the normal year of entry at a school, these criteria will be applied according to the circumstances existing before midnight at the end of the closing date.

-For in-year applications, these criteria will be applied according to the evidence provided to show the circumstances existing at the time of application.
+For in-year applications, these criteria will be applied according to the circumstances existing at the time of application.

-1 Children in care (looked after children) and children who were previously in care (children who were looked after, but ceased to be so because they were adopted or became subject to a child arrangements order or special guardianship order, immediately following having been in care, including those who appear [to the admission authority] to have been in state care outside of England and ceased to be in state care as a result of being adopted).
+1 Children in care (looked after children) and children who were previously in care (children who were looked after, but ceased to be so because they were adopted or became subject to a child arrangements order or special guardianship order, immediately following having been in care).